ktaliaferro/gps-viewer/README.md

 Copy the `SCRIPTS` directory to your transmitter.

-Optionally copy the `LOGS` directory to your transmitter if you'd like to have a sample log file with which to try out the app.
+Optionally also copy the `LOGS` directory to your transmitter if you'd like to have a sample log file with which to try out the app.

 ## Use